 Many complications can occur if warning signs of parental burnout are left untreated.
 These complications include overwhelming exhaustion that is hard to cope with.
 Parents with young children usually tend to be physically tired.
 At the same time, parents with older children will usually experience emotional exhaustion.
 They are generally resulting from conflicts with their teens.

 Additionally, burned-out parents will begin to distance themselves from their children.
 They are doing so to preserve their energy.
-Following this, many parents who suffer from parental burnout notice a loss of fulfillment in parenting.
+Following this, many parents who suffer from burnout notice a loss of fulfillment in parenting.
 The consequences of parental burnout are different from common job burnout.
-As you already know, unlike a job, parents don’t get a vacation.
+As you already know, parents don’t get a vacation, unlike a job.
 Additionally, you cannot just leave your parenting roles the way someone can leave an occupation.

-If burnout is left untreated, it can cause parents to become violent or even neglectful toward their children.
+Burnout can cause parents to become violent or even neglectful toward their children if burnout is left untreated.
 I’m sure you’re aware this doesn’t just negatively affect the children; it also causes parents to feel shame.
 Shame they will dwell on, causing them to sink deeper and deeper into these negative feelings.

-“Parental burnout is the physical, mental, and emotional exhaustion that one feels from the chronic stress of parenting.”Dr. puja aggarwal
+“Parental burnout is the physical, mental, and emotional exhaustion one feels from the chronic stress of parenting.”Dr. Puja Aggarwal

 Pandemic parenting is incredibly exhausting.

 Recent research by a UK children’s charity showed that more than 80% of parents struggle.
 These parents share that they have at least one symptom of burnout.
-We are already well aware that the pandemic has had adverse effects on children’s education and mental health.
-And even more so are those effects on children when parents are burned out and inadvertently putting their stress onto their children.
+The pandemic has adversely affected children’s education and mental health.
+And even more so are those effects on children when parents are burned out and inadvertently put their stress onto their children.

 Luckily, parental burnout isn’t a life sentence.
 And with time and the right tools, you can overcome parental burnout and get back to being the parent you want to be.